GSA/code-gov/HelpWanted.md

 **NOTE:** The __Help Wanted__ feature of Code.gov is now called [Open Tasks](https://code.gov/open-tasks).

-All Opens Tasks are based off of Github Issues.
+All Opens Tasks are based off of GitHub Issues.

-[Github Issues](https://guides.github.com/features/issues/) is a quick and easy way to express work to be done on a project and integrates well into modern developer workflow.
+[GitHub Issues](https://guides.github.com/features/issues/) is a quick and easy way to express work to be done on a project and integrates well into modern developer workflow.
 It's also a good way to keep a single line of communication with your contributor community.

-Every Github issue should have the following information for it to be useful:
+Every GitHub issue should have the following information for it to be useful:

 * __Title:__ a brief summary of what the task is.
 This is the primary way you will attract contributors.
 * __Issue Description:__ A detailed description of the task.
 It's important to include any specifics that could help contributors recreate, test, and fix the issue or implement a new feature.
   * __Contact Info (Name, Email, Telephone #):__ This is totally optional and should only be used if direct communication is important.
-Our main suggestion is to use the comment functionality provided by Github to keep all relevant issue conversations in one place.
+Our main suggestion is to use the comment functionality provided by GitHub to keep all relevant issue conversations in one place.
 * __Labels:__ labels are used to identify the issues as a `help wanted` task and to supply Code.gov with needed metadata.
 Click [here to read about labels](#labels).

 ## [Labels](#labels)